IBM-Cloud/terraform-provider-ibm/website/docs/d/app_config_environments.html.markdown

 The following arguments are supported:

-- `guid` - (Required, String) guid of the App Configuration service.
+- `guid` - (Required, String) The GUID of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.
+- `region` - (Required, String)The region of the App Configuration Instance
 - `tags` - (Optional, String) Filter the resources to be returned based on the associated tags.
 Returns resources associated with any of the specified tags.
 - `expand` - (Optional, Bool) If set to `true`, returns expanded view of the resource details.
 - `limit` - (Optional, Integer) The number of records to retrieve.
 By default, the list operation return the first 10 records.
 To retrieve different set of records, use `limit` with `offset` to page through the available records.